Bayesian Mixtures Models with Repulsive and Attractive Atoms: Introduction

-We focus on almost surely discrete random measures of the form $\ptilde =\sum_{j \geq 1} p_j \delta_{X_j}$, whose total mass is almost surely equal to one, i.e., on random probability measures (RPMs).
-From the seminal work of Ferguson \citep{Fer73} on the Dirichlet process, a variety of approaches for the construction of RPMs have been introduced.
-A fruitful strategy is based on the normalization of completely random measures with infinite activity, i.e., whose number of support points $( X_j)_{j \geq 1}$ is countably infinite.
-This idea, systematically introduced in \cite{ReLiPr03} for measures on $\R$ with the name of normalized random measures with independent increments (NRMI), has been extended later to more general spaces \citep[see, e.g.,][]{JaLiPr09}.
-More recently, \cite{ArDeInf19} have exploited the same ideas to construct random probability measures with a random finite number of support points, named normalized independent finite point processes.
-Both approaches build a discrete RPM by normalizing a marked point process where the points of the process define the jumps $(p_j)_{j \geq 1}$ of the RPM and i.i.d. marks $(X_j)_{j \geq 1}$ define the atoms.
+with the mixing distribution $\ptilde$ being an almost surely discrete random probability measure (RPM), $\ptilde =\sum_{j \geq 1} p_j \delta_{X_j}$.
+From the seminal work of \cite{Fer73} on the Dirichlet process, various approaches for constructing RPMs have been introduced.
+A fruitful strategy is based on normalising completely random measures with infinite activity, i.e., whose number of support points $( X_j)_{j \geq 1}$ is countably infinite.
+This idea, systematically introduced in \cite{ReLiPr03} for measures on $\R$ with the name of normalised random measures with independent increments (NRMIs), has been extended later to more general spaces \citep[see, e.g.,][]{JaLiPr09}.
+More recently, \cite{ArDeInf19} have exploited the same ideas to construct random probability measures with a random finite number of support points, named normalised independent finite point processes.
+Both approaches build a discrete RPM by normalising a marked point process where the points of the process define the jumps $(p_j)_{j \geq 1}$ of the RPM and i.i.d. marks $(X_j)_{j \geq 1}$ define the atoms.
 See also \cite{lijoi22} for an allied approach.